isomerpages/mccy-harmonycircle/_sginharmony/experience.md

 ***By  Singapore's Sikh Community and the Indian Heritage Centre***

-![Alt text for image on Isomer site](/images/sginharmony/SikhExhibition.JPG)

-***27 March 2021 – 30 September 2021<br>
-Indian Heritage Centre, Special Exhibition Gallery<br>
-Admission: Free for Singaporeans and Permanent Residents***

-Sikhs in Singapore – A Story Untold is an exhibition which invites visitors to gain a deeper understanding of the Sikh community in Singapore by telling its lesser-known stories starting from the beginning,  highlighting the ever-evolving Singaporean Sikh identity and the community’s contributions to the nation. <a href="https://www.indianheritage.gov.sg/en/whats-on/exhibitions/detail/sikhs-in-singapore-a-story-untold" target="_blank">Find out more</a>.
+![Alt text for image on Isomer site](/images/sginharmony/SikhExhibition.JPG) Between 27 March to 30 September 2021,  visit the Sikhs in Singapore – A Story Untold exhibition held at the Indian Heritage Centre to gain a deeper understanding of the Sikh community in Singapore by telling its lesser-known stories starting from its beginnings,  highlighting the ever-evolving Singaporean Sikh identity and the community’s contributions to the nation. <a href="https://www.indianheritage.gov.sg/en/whats-on/exhibitions/detail/sikhs-in-singapore-a-story-untold" target="_blank">Find out more</a>.

-Visitors may also contact the Young Sikh Association (Singapore) on their social media - <a href="https://www.facebook.com/YSA.SGonInstagram" target= "_blank">Facebook</a> or <a href="https://www.instagram.com/ysa.sg/" target= "_blank">Instagram</a> to arrange a screening session for the full film of The Sikh Road, a documentary on the history of the Sikh Community, the present experiences and realities, and the future aspirations of the community.